-You know him as the ever so amazing Jeetu Bhaia from Kota Factory, the beloved doggo dad in Cheesecake, and the exasperated son in Tech Conversations With Dad.
-And you’ll soon see him as Ayshmann’s gay love interest in the upcoming Shubh Mangal Zyaada Saavdhan.
+You know him as the ever so amazing Jeetu Bhaia from Kota Factory, the beloved doggo dad in Cheesecake, and the exasperated son in Tech Conversations With Dad, and the star of Shubh Mangal Zyaada Saavdhan.
 One of the most versatile internet faces today, Jeetendra Kumar has surely come a long way since his theatre days at IIT.

 We had a casual conversation with Jeetu and got to know a few things about his life before stardom and more.

 You’re a big celebrity now.
 How do you handle all the fame?

 I’m literally always awkward.
 I’m still learning how to deal with this.
 It’s still very overwhelming for me. (laughs) I still don’t know how or what I should talk about.
 I’m learning to be comfortable around people.
 Like this one time, someone comes up to me and asks where I live.
 I told him the general area but he started asking me what’s my flat number and all.
 One person asked me what’s my real height, because he said I look taller on screen.
 So one can never be prepared for the kind of things people ask.
 It’s still a learning process.
 I’m very grateful for where I am but whenever someone approaches me, I’m keeping my fingers crossed that they just take a selfie with me.
 Because if they start asking questions, my awkwardness will get exposed.

 Who’s the best co-actor you’ve worked with till date?